499602D2/tg-launchbot/README.md

 - user-choosable notification times from 4 different options
 - mutable launches
 - notifications of launches being postponed
-- a quick, easily digestible message format
 - direct links to launch webcasts
 - automatically cleared notification messages
-- neat statistics about the bot
-- direct feedback to the developer via the bot
-- spam management
-- simple information refresh with Telegram's message buttons,
+- simple information refresh with Telegram's message buttons

-and tons of other things!

 ## Basic instructions
 Clone the repository and install the Python3 dependencies with pip, using the requirements.txt file found in the repository: `python3 -m pip install -R requirements.txt`.